Leadership. Governance. Vision.

 BRYAN HEHIR is the Parker Gilbert Montgomery Professor of the Practice of Religion and Public Life at the Kennedy School of Government at Harvard University.
 He is also the Secretary for Social Services in the Archdiocese of Boston.
 Publications include: The Moral Measurement of War: A Tradition of Continuity and Change; Military Intervention and National Sovereignty; Catholicism and Democracy; Social Values and Public Policy: A Contribution from a Religious Tradition; and The Moral Dimension in the Use of Force.
 Rev. Hehir previously served as President and CEO of Catholic Charities USA, the national network of Charities in the United States.
 Rev. Hehir earned his A.B. and Master of Divinity degrees at St. John’s Seminary and his Doctor of Theology at Harvard Divinity School.

-REV. DENNIS H. HOLTSCHNEIDER, C.M., is the current Chairman of the Institute for Advanced Catholic Studies.
-He is the former president of DePaul University, the nation’s largest Catholic university and the largest private university in the Midwest, and the former executive vice president and COO of Ascension, the nation’s largest Catholic and non-profit health system.
+REV. DENNIS H. HOLTSCHNEIDER, C.M., is the former Chairman of the Institute for Advanced Catholic Studies.
+He is also the former president of DePaul University, the nation’s largest Catholic university and the largest private university in the Midwest, and the former executive vice president and COO of Ascension, the nation’s largest Catholic and non-profit health system.
 He is currently the president of the Association of Catholic Colleges and Universities.
 He also serves on the boards of the American Council on Education (ACE), the Chicago History Museum and the steering committee of the Illinois Business Immigration Coalition.

 JULIE MCANDREWS MORK is Managing Director of the ECA Foundation, a private, corporate foundation based in Denver with a focus on youth and education.
 She has been a Director of Energy Corporation of America since 1993.
 Mrs. Mork served as a founder and Secretary/Treasurer of Pacific States Gas & Oil, Inc., and Eastern American Energy Corporation.
 From 1989 to 1991, she was Eastern’s Community Relations and Human Resources Director.
 Mrs. Mork has volunteered her time to several organizations including the Anchor Center for Blind Children.
 Mrs. Mork received a B. A. in History from the University of California in Los Angeles in 1972.
 She also holds a Certificate in Real Estate Paralegal Training.
 In October 2004, Mrs. Mork was elected to the National Board of College Summit, an organization dedicated to increasing the college enrollment rate of low-income students in America.